mmrmaximuzz/rsa-simple/README.md

 Input message is divided into blocks of k - 1 bytes where k is the size of the RSA key (byte size of RSA modulus N = pq).
 Each block is treated as a k-1 length bigendian number M in 256-based numeral system.
-It is transformed to C = M ^ e mod N and is written to the output with the size of the block k - 1 (2 bytes bigendian).
+It is transformed to C = M ^ e mod N (e is the exponent of the key) and is written to the output with the size of the block k - 1 (2 bytes bigendian).

 ![encryption scheme](pics/crypt_scheme.svg "Encryption scheme")

 In the special case of the last block (which could be shorter than k - 1 bytes) the /dev/urandom device is used to generate the message tail.
-That randomness enforces last block from brute-force encryption especially if the last block is short (less than 10 bytes).
+That randomness enforces last block from brute-force decryption especially if the last block is short (less than 10 bytes).
 The size of the true data is written in last block (not the block size).